-My first three years of starting tomato and pepper seeds in my small shop were rather angst-ridden.
+My first three years of starting seeds in my small shop were rather angst-ridden.
 I was depending on selling hundreds of plants at market and I had never done anything like this before.
 I read, and watched, and worried, and called the seed companies and MN Extension Service ad-nauseum.